Our Leadership

 Director, Rehabilitation Research & Training Center

-Dr. Wehman receiving the 2018 Distinguished Scholarship Award
+Dr. Wehman received the 2018 Distinguished Scholarship Award.

 Paul Wehman, Ph.D., has been a tenured faculty member at Virginia Commonwealth University since 1976.
-Originally with the VCU School of Education, he moved to a joint appointment with SOE and the School of Physical Medicine and Rehabilitation and has now returned to an exclusive faculty appointment with SOE.
+Initially with the VCU School of Education, he moved to a joint appointment with SOE and the School of Physical Medicine and Rehabilitation.
+He has now returned to an exclusive faculty appointment with SOE.
 His highly interdisciplinary background and pioneering work in the beginning of supported employment have facilitated millions of persons with neurodevelopmental disabilities, brain injury, and spinal cord injury all over the world to gain and retain competitive employment.

-He was Director of the Rehabilitation Research and Training Center for 40 years (1983-2023) and has recently stepped down to concentrate on research, mentoring, and grantsmanship.
-He will be working closely with the new Director, Dr. Wendy Parent-Johnson.
-He has written extensively on issues related to transition from school to adulthood and special education as it relates to young adulthood and employment and is founding Editor-in-Chief of the Journal of Vocational Rehabilitation.
-Dr.Wehman has been the recipient of numerous awards, and he’s been the Principal Investigator on more than $80 million in federal and state grants since joining VCU.
+He has been the Director of the Rehabilitation Research and Training Center for 40 years (1983-Present).
+He has written extensively on issues related to transition from school to adulthood and special education as it relates to young adulthood and employment, and is the founding Editor-in-Chief of the Journal of Vocational Rehabilitation.
+Dr.Wehman has been the recipient of numerous awards, and he’s been the Principal Investigator on more than $100 million in federal and state grants since joining VCU.

 Jennifer Todd McDonough has been a faculty member at Virginia Commonwealth University (VCU) and working in the field of employment for people with disabilities for over 25 years.
 She earned her M.S. from the Medical College of Virginia at Virginia Commonwealth University in Rehabilitation Counseling.
 Ms. McDonough is the Director of Training at VCU-RRTC.
 She is also the Project Director for a national research study related to employment for individuals with IDD and a subcontract related to providing technical assistance to vocational rehabilitation agencies across the country.
 Ms. McDonough serves as the business liaison for the RRTC and assists with building business relationships to improve competitive integrated employment for individuals with disabilities.